Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 Further details about our proposal logic can be found in our [whitepaper](https://github.com/projectphalanx/phalanx-docs/blob/master/whitepaper.pdf).

-## Main differences with the Darkpool Exchange submitted in the hackathon
+## Main differences with the Darkpool Exchange submitted during the Phala/Encode-Hackathon-2021
 - This project will use Phala Fat Contract through the Ink! smart contract Library, instead of using the native contract.
 This allows for a more compact file system,easier maintenance of the program, and it will also make it easier to attract new developpers to the project.
 - Advanced front-end compared to the Hackathon version.